Writer Netiva Ben Yehuda Is Born

 September 18, 1918 Champion swimmer Judith Deutsch is born in Vienna, Austria.
 Most Austrian athletic clubs ban her because she is Jewish, so she begins swimming with a Jewish club, Hakoah Vienna.
 Between 1933 and…

-Sarah Aaronsohn, a Nili intelligence operative, dies four days after shooting herself in an effort to avoid further torture and interrogation from Turkish authorities.
+Sarah Aaronsohn, a Nili intelligence operative, dies four days after shooting herself in an effort to avoid further torture and interrogation by Turkish authorities.

 May 29, 1911 Poet Leah Goldberg is born in Königsberg, Prussia, now Kaliningrad, Russia.
 Raised mostly in Kovno, Lithuania, Goldberg begins writing poetry in Hebrew and Russian around age 12.
 She studies at the Universities…